ROYS PEAK HIKE NEW ZEALAND – All You Need to Know!

 Isthmus Peak after sunrise

-Roys Peak with sunrise
+Roys Peak sunrise

 Best tours around Wanaka